-Specific antibodies will likely be more effective then repurposed drugs that are being used now.
-This could protect high risk patients and reduce the risk of our health care workers.
+Specific antibodies will likely be more effective than repurposed drugs that are being used now.
+This could protect high-risk patients and reduce the risk of our health care workers.

 3. Ridiculous "Remedies" of the Spanish Flu: The Rise of the Lemon- Ridiculous history on iHeart Radio

 Lemons were being marketed vaguely as healthy food to put into things such as tea to boost their sales before the Spanish flu broke out.